dauptaia/quizz-app/README.md

 As a result the submissions can be used to build the Brier score or participants.

-hope this project does not becomes too much time consuming.
+I hope this project does not becomes too much time consuming.

-## Data storage

-Today the data storage is done through supabase.
-Fork the project to tailor it to your needs.

 ## To test locally